stefanuddenberg/python_for_bcs/bcog_200_final_project_assignment.md

 - Uses blank lines to separate code elements and logical structure
 - Uses good indentation & spacing
+- Uses idiomatic Python (e.g., list comprehensions where appropriate, etc.)
 - Has 1 statement per line, and line length is not too long (~<80 characters)

 In terms of naming, we will be evaluating the following criteria:

 - Uses descriptive names
-- Follows naming conventions
+- Follows Pythonic naming conventions
-- PascalCase for class definitions & snake_case for variables, functions and methods
+- PascalCase (CapWords) for class definitions & snake_case for variables, functions and methods

 ### Code Documentation (10%)

 Documentation will be evaluated in terms of:

-- Includes user documentation, such as docstrings (numpy format) for custom classes, functions, and methods
+- Includes user documentation, such as docstrings and/or type hinting for custom classes, functions, and methods
 - Includes appropriate comments within the code

 ### Code Tests (10%)